 Telework Policy and Contact Information

-• Please refer to the Department Telework Policy (October 2014) or the version for the Department-wide telework policy.
+• Please refer to the Department Telework Policy (October 2014) for the Department-wide telework policy.
 This policy applies to all employees of the Department except USPTO and those employees in bargaining unit covered by a collective bargaining agreement (CAB) or memorandum of understanding (MOU) concerning the 2014 Department policy.

 • Each bureau in Commerce has a telework point of contact that can give you more information about telework in your organization.
 If that organization has an approved telework implementation plan, a link to it is under the coordinator’s name.